Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Proof of Theorem

-Usually controlling the asymptotic variance for a large enough class of functions is closely related to establishing a spectral gap.
-In the reversible case, it is well known that geometric ergodicity is equivalent to having a spectral gap, but in the non-reversible case this is no longer true, see \cite{kontoyiannis2012} and references therein.
+{Interestingly enough however, for non-reversible processes it is possible that coercivity fails to hold, although we still have $\|P^t f\|\leq C\re^{-\mu t} \|f\|$, for all $f\in L_0^2(\pi)$, for some $C>1$.
+This is not possible for reversible processes, since one can use spectral calculus to show that $\|P^t f\|\leq C\re^{-\mu t} \|f\|$, for all $f\in L_0^2(\pi)$ also implies the same inequality with $C\equiv 1$.
 This fact is actually observed for piecewise deterministic Markov processes such as the BPS and Zig-Zag samplers, see \cite{peters2012rejection,bouncy2018,bierkens2016zig}.
 This class of processes also includes RHMC.
-Although geometric ergodicity has been established for BPS (\cite{deligiannidis2017exponential,durmus2018geometric}), Zig-Zag (see \cite{bierkens2017ergodicity,fetique2017long}) and RHMC (\cite{RHMC}) \cite{RHMC}, and easy calculations show that, writing $\mathcal{L}$ for the generator of any of the above processes, we have $\langle \mathcal{L}f, f\rangle = 0$ for any function $f\in L^2(\pi)$ such that $f(x,v)= f(x)$, that is functions of the location only.
+Although geometric ergodicity has been established for BPS (\cite{deligiannidis2017exponential,durmus2018geometric}), Zig-Zag (see \cite{bierkens2017ergodicity,fetique2017long}) and RHMC (\cite{RHMC}), an easy calculation shows that, writing $\mathcal{L}$ for the generator of any of the above processes, we have $\langle \mathcal{L}f, f\rangle = 0$ for any function $f\in L^2(\pi)$ such that $f(x,v)= f(x)$, that is functions of the location only.
 The reason for this is that the Dirichlet form $\mathcal{E}(f,f):=\langle \mathcal{L}f, f \rangle$ only captures the symmetric part of the generator $\mathcal{L}$, which in these processes only affects the velocity component, whereas the location component is only affected by the anti-symmetric part of the generator.
-This means that although BPS, Zig-Zag and RHMC are geometrically ergodic, there is no hope of obtaining a spectral gap in the classical $L^2$ sense.
+This means that although BPS, Zig-Zag and RHMC are geometrically ergodic, we certainly cannot have an inequality of the form $\langle -\mathcal{L} f, f\rangle \geq \mu \|f\|^2$ for all $f\in L_0^2(\pi)$.
+However, it may still be true that these processes admit a spectral gap in the classical sense, and in fact this has been shown for one-dimensional Zig-Zag in \citet{bierkens2019spectral}.
+Notice however, that in the non-reversible case, a classical spectral gap requires additional work, and potentially assumptions, to guarantee exponential decay of the semigroup, see \cite[Section~4.2]{bierkens2019spectral}.}

 In fact this situation arises very often in so called kinetic equations which include for example the underdamped Langevin processes.
 For such processes a range of methods have been developed recently that are widely termed as \textit{hypocoercivity}, see \cite{nier2005hypoelliptic,dric2009hypocoercivity,dolbeault2015hypocoercivity} and references therein.
 In fact such methods have already been applied to piecewise deterministic Markov processes, see \cite{monmarche2014hypocoercive}.
 Although this approach is often quite deep and involved, the underlying principle is that of adjusting the norm, or metric, in which the convergence is studied.
 This principle has been extremely successful recently, for example in the convergence of HMC when log-concavity fails locally in \cite{bou2018coupling}.
 In the case of hypocoercive estimates, the principle is to move from the $L^2$ norm to a stronger norm, usually some form of Sobolev norm.